-Integrated Pest Management (IPM) is an environmentally friendly approach pest control that e
+Integrated Pest Management (IPM) is an environmentally friendly approach to pest control that emphasizes the reasons why pests infest your building in the first place.
+IPM uses physical and mechanical, non-chemical solutions to prevent and manage pest problems.
+IPM makes chemical treatments a last resort through an ongoing cycle of inspection, removing pest-friendly conditions, monitoring for pest presence, and documenting pest and pest control activity.

-environmentally

-friendly approach to

-pest control that emphasizes

-the reasons why pests infest your

-building in the first place.
-IPM uses

-physical and mechanical, non-chemical

-solutions to prevent and manage pest

-problems.
-IPM makes chemical

-treatments a last resort through an

-ongoing cycle of inspection, removing

-pest-friendly conditions, monitoring for

-pest presence, and documenting pest

-and pest control activity.